tknarr/ddwrt-nvram-tools/README.md

 be output.
 It keeps any path you used, so the output will end up in the same directory as the first input file.
 You can use the -o switch to override this and specify a filename for the resulting backup file.

+As with nvram_dump, the -d switch causes the program to output a file in the format used by the defaults.ini file.

 Diagnostic messages are written to the standard error stream.
 The program exits with a 0 exit code if everything went well and 1 if an error occurred.